sojanvarghese/commitron/SECURITY.md

 ## Overview

-CommitX implements comprehensive security measures to protect user data and prevent common security vulnerabilities.
+Commitron implements comprehensive security measures to protect user data and prevent common security vulnerabilities.
 This document outlines the security features, data handling practices, and privacy protections implemented in the application.

 ## Data Privacy & Protection